McHugh Peak Incident 232

 I’m always bummed when adventure buddies leave Alaska, but there is a silver lining.
-Homesickness builds up until it’s almost explosive, and as soon as wayward friends return stateside they’re often up for the most outlandish, ambitious, and half-conceived plans.
-So when Brett Frazier told me he was returning from a few bookish months of law school and couldn’t wait to get outside, I thought it’d be a perfect chance to pitch something different.
+Homesickness builds up until it’s almost explosive, and as soon as wayward friends return stateside they’re often up for the most outlandish and half-assed plans.
+So when Brett Frazer told me he was returning from a few bookish months of law school and couldn’t wait to get outside, I thought it’d be a perfect chance to pitch something different.

 Winter camping.
 In Alaska.
 The day after winter solstice.
 And while we’re at it, why not on the top of a mountain?
 Last fall I’d found a potential campsite on the west summit of McHugh Peak that seemed almost too good to be true: unobstructed views from the Talkeetna Mountains to the north all the way up Turnagain Arm to the south, on a level site, and just a short(ish) scramble up an unofficial trail from Anchorage’s hillside neighborhoods.
 The forecast called for clear skies and a strong chance of aurora.
 Brett was in, and we were off.

 Accessing McHugh from the Hillside neighborhoods requires navigating a mess of fuzzy property lines, tiny “official” parking lots, old right-of-ways, and hazy statutes.
 According to the city, the route we took up the Stewart Homestead Trail easement was legal.
 At least one property owner might disagree.
 In any case, we climbed up out of treeline and up McHugh’s western spine, into Chugach State Park, and headed into the snow-streaked tundra.
 The wind roused up little spinning clouds of spindrift snow, and the sun sank toward the Aleutians in a blaze of magenta.